rcullito/castaway/README.md

 -- utils/
    - blinkatest.py, ensures that the underlying rasberry pi libraries are sufficient to use the sensehat
-   - SenseHatSensory.py, prints out environmental readings from hat
+   - SenseHatSensory.py, prints out environmental readings from hat.
+Run this script if you want to get a quick look at the current readings.

 ## Cron
    (TODO)